Brewers beat Cubs 2-0, snapping Chicago’s 4-game win streak

-CHICAGO — Manny Piña drove in two runs with a first-inning single and Josh Hader finished a strong performance by Milwaukee’s bullpen, helping the short-handed Brewers beat the Chicago Cubs 2-0 on Saturday.
+Manny Piña drove in two runs with a first-inning single and Josh Hader closed out a strong performance by Milwaukee’s bullpen, helping the short-handed Brewers beat the Chicago Cubs 2-0 on Saturday.

 The Brewers used five pitchers in the six-hitter.
 Zach Davies worked 4 2/3 innings before Matt Albers finished the fifth.
 Drew Pomeranz got two outs and Junior Guerra (8-4) worked 1 2/3 innings of hitless ball.